ivogeorg/jitt/design-spike-3.md

       2. Alphabetical by last name.
       3. Randomized.
       4. Instructor requests "Random 15 responses at the top, from those I have seen the least."
 The system tallies which students are displayed at the top.
 The next time, those with the lowest tally are shown at the topc.
 4. I want to be able to load up questions for the class periods for a whole semester, and have the flexibility to adjust to the way the specific class is moving through the material.
 Easily move a question from one WarmUp to another, change the order of WarmUps.
 Here, "WarmUp" is funcitonally synonymous to class period or "Meeting" (see [Meeting](#meeting)).
-[WarmUP should be distinct from "Meeting" some isntructors give one WarmUp each week, covering 2 class meetings, for example.]
+[WarmUP should be distinct from "Meeting" some isntructors give one WarmUp each week, covering 2 class meetings, for example.]  **I think this is addressed earlier.
+Remove?**
 5. I want to be able to import questions:
    1. From csv, spreadsheet, etc. and then arrange them.
    2. From a previous edition of the same class.
+   3. From another instructor that uses the system.
 6. I want to be able to export questions to csv or spreadsheet.
 7. I want to be able to edit the text of a question, both while it is unassigned (that is, in a [question bank](#11-question-banks)) and assigned (so the unassigned and assigned can differ).
 8. I want the option to have the computer assign grades automatically (auto-grade) to student responses.